ImranR98/SnapSpace/README.md

 To perform all steps in one command, use `npm run build`.

 ### Running
-Once all modules have been built, use `npm server` to launch the server.
+Once all modules have been built, use `npm start` to launch the server.

 ### Other
-Use `npm start` to install dependencies, build each component, and start the server, using a single command.
+Use `npm all` to install dependencies, build each component, and start the server, using a single command.